meatball133/crystal/concepts-wip/basics/about.md

 ### Calling Methods

-To call a method, you must use the dot operator(`.`).
+When calling a method that belongs to a class, module or struct, you must use the dot operator(`.`).
-The dot operator is used to call methods on a variable or method argument.
+Like following: `<ClassName>.<method_name>`.
+When the method doesnt belong to a class, module or struct, then you can simple call it by writing its name.

+To call a method that has arguments, you simply write those arguments after the method call When a method has arguments you may use brackets where the assignment of arguments, like following: `<method_name>(<argument_1>, <argument_2>)`.
+Although when not giving any arguments so should brackets be omitted.

 ```crystal
 def hello(name = "World")